 Students also attend lectures on a daily basis.
 Both lectures and lab rotations are accompanied by frequent written, oral and practical examinations.
 The entire clinical course is concluded with a comprehensive examination.

-Upon successful completion of the clinical program, students receive a certificate from the School of Medical Technology and are eligible to take a national certification examination.
-For the last three years, 100% of graduates have sat for the ASCP Board of Certification exam.
-The program currently has a 100% pass rate for the exam. (revised 1/2013)
+Upon successful completion of the clinical program, students receive a certificate from the School of Medical Technology and are eligible to take a national certification examination, such as the ASCP Board of Certification Medical Laboratory Scientist exam.
+The program has maintained a 100% pass rate for this exam over the last three years.
+In addition, over the past three years, the program has a 93% graduation rate, and 92% of graduates have been placed in jobs within one year of graduation.
+In fact, most graduates have a job at graduation. (revised 1/2014)

 Students are selected for admission to the School of Medical Technology on the basis of college performance, aptitude for medical laboratory science, interest, motivation, character, health status and Mississippi residency.
 Student, faculty and employment selection practices are non-discriminatory with respect to race, color, creed, sex, age, disability and national origin.